Rapid remote education for point-of-care ultrasound among non-physician emergency care providers

 Many factors contribute to this lack of access to care, including a lack of skilled providers.
 Sub-Saharan Africa faces 25% of the global burden of disease with only 3% of the healthcare workforce.
 To combat this shortage, many countries have utilised a strategy known as “task-shifting” in which skills and responsibilities are distributed in novel ways among existing provider cadres and new cadres are formed were needed.

 The shortage of skilled providers in these resource-limited settings is often compounded by a paucity of technologic resources, including diagnostic imaging technology.
 Portable, hand-carried ultrasound is inexpensive, easily deployable and clinically effective in settings where more advanced diagnostic modalities are not available.
-Training a cadre of non-physician clinicians in point-of-care ultrasound (POCUS) in a rigorous and sustainable manner thus has the potential to significantly impact the delivery of care in LMICs.
+Rapid remote education for a cadre of non-physician clinicians in point-of-care ultrasound (POCUS) in a rigorous and sustainable manner thus has the potential to significantly impact the delivery of care in LMICs.

 Traditionally, ultrasound education of providers ranges from brief one- to two-day intensive training sessions to one-year modular courses.
 Other groups have found that without continued support, brief training sessions do not yield sustained skills retention.
 However, prolonged direct-observation training one-to-one at the bedside can be prohibitively resource-intensive in LMICs, especially if oversight is provided by non-local experts traveling to LMICs specifically to provide education.
 Here we describe a novel educational tool to provide rapid, “tele-review”, quality assurance and feedback to a group of non-physician clinicians in rural Uganda and its impact on continuing education and skills retention for broad-based POCUS.